Celebrating women who tell our stories

 Finding one's voice

-Homeless women are largely seen as passive victims, and due to their lack of access to basic resources, are a group whose voices we rarely in traditional media.
-Inbal Leibovits writes: ”homelessness, like poverty more broadly, is portrayed as a personal failure, resulting from laziness, deviance (such as alcohol or drug abuse), mental illness, and so on.
-As women who often suffer from domestic abuse or sexual assaults, they are viewed as passive and their problems are understood as personal.”
+Inbal Leibovits writes: "Homelessness, like poverty more broadly, is portrayed as a personal failure, resulting from laziness, deviance (such as alcohol or drug abuse), mental illness, and so on.
+As women who often suffer from domestic abuse or sexual assaults, they are viewed as passive and their problems are understood as personal."

-Homeless women are misrepresented, and also unrepresented, they are what Leibovits calls “liminal citizens”.
-Leibovits explains: “the means available to different citizens in the process of ‘self-making’ or enacting their citizenship are constrained by the citizen's race, class, and culture...limited accessibility to political participation experienced by extremely excluded individuals hampers their mere citizenship.
-Rather than being active members of the society, liminal citizens are subordinated to laws imposed upon them, while having very limited means to represent their own perspectives, needs, and grievances.”
+Homeless women are misrepresented, and also unrepresented – they are what Leibovits calls "liminal citizens."
+Leibovits explains: "the means available to different citizens in the process of 'self-making’ or enacting their citizenship are constrained by the citizen's race, class, and culture... limited accessibility to political participation experienced by extremely excluded individuals hampers their mere citizenship.
+Rather than being active members of the society, liminal citizens are subordinated to laws imposed upon them, while having very limited means to represent their own perspectives, needs, and grievances."

-Leibovits argues that, in isolation, homeless people can be easily dismissed, but when they are empowered by others in the same circumstances, and can transform their lived experiences into political arguments, this can ultimately lead to their validation and them being heard.
-Leibovits interviews two homeless women, Shanell and Lora, both involved in the “Gathering Ground Theatre,” a local theater group in Austin, Texas, and reflects on their personal “sense-making” process, the process of consciousness raising.
+Leibovits argues that, in isolation, homeless people can be easily dismissed, but when they are empowered by others in the same circumstances, and can transform their lived experiences into political arguments, this can ultimately lead to their validation and their being heard.
+Leibovits interviews two homeless women, Shanell and Lora, both involved in the "Gathering Ground Theatre," a local theater group in Austin, Texas, and reflects on their personal "sense-making" process, the process of consciousness-raising.
 The experience is quite profound.
-Leibovits writes: “While a traditional assumption of liberal democracy is that knowing subjects can articulate their grievances and demands, what emerges from the interviews is that it was only through the group's joint process that Lora and Shanelle were able to see their stories as worth telling.
+Leibovits writes: "While a traditional assumption of liberal democracy is that knowing subjects can articulate their grievances and demands, what emerges from the interviews is that it was only through the group's joint process that Lora and Shanelle were able to see their stories as worth telling.
 Lora, for example, explained how Roni, the group's director, coached her in the process.
-She said, ‘Roni helped me bring my voice forward, and to even know what happened to me anyway, because I didn't really know’.”
+She said, 'Roni helped me bring my voice forward, and to even know what happened to me anyway, because I didn't really know.'"

-Read Homeless women self-advocates: The quest from liminal to full citizenship from the Quarterly Journal of Speech.
+Read "Homeless women self-advocates: The quest from liminal to full citizenship" from the Quarterly Journal of Speech.

 "women tell their personal stories of violence because they hope their story will be shared with other women who are then able to achieve a different ending..."